linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Number of Decline Stocks. in Value.
 25 1,128,686,488 29 5,135,724,373 25 1,689,840,902 22 1,382,617,778 25 524,403,620 9 1,621,697,977

 The official figures of the New York Stock Exchange showed that the total market value of its listed securities on Oct.
-1 was  $1,023.58 billion, compared with$ 1,467.98 billion.
+1 was  \$1,023.58 billion, compared with\$ 1,467.98 billion.

 # CLOSING RALLY VIGOROUS